Dawn Richardson: 4 Non Blondes

 Richardson joined the band 4 Non Blondes in 1991, after the band had achieved local popularity in the San Francisco area.
 At the time, 4 Non Blondes had just been signed to Interscope Records.
 Richardson met the band through mutual friends and was asked to audition for them after the departure of their original drummer, Wanda Day.
 Richardson was hired directly after her audition, and relocated from Hollywood to San Francisco.

 The group's 1992 debut album Bigger, Better, Faster, More! received Gold and Platinum status in the US, was the No. 1 album in eight countries, went Gold in 16 countries, and went Platinum in seven.
 In 1993, the band's single "What's Up?", a rock song written by lead singer Linda Perry, topped the charts, reaching No. 1 in twelve countries.
 However, after touring North America and Europe, the group disbanded in 1994 while in the middle of recording their second album.

 On May 11, 2014, Richardson and 4 Non Blondes reunited to perform at the Beverly Hilton in Los Angeles, in a fundraiser to benefit the Los Angeles Gay & Lesbian Center.

-Later career
+Other career aspects

 In addition to 4 Non Blondes, Richardson has been a member of bands such as The Loud Family, The Martinis (featuring Joey Santiago of the Pixies), Bad Radio, Dolorata, and Kindness.
 With Joe Gore, she formed the instrumental duo Mental 99.
 She has performed, recorded, or toured with Tracy Chapman, Shana Morrison, Penelope Houston, Gus, Angel Corpus Christi, and The Paul & John.

-She is the author of six books, including most recently an instructional book with an accompanying video, Chart Topping Drum Fills (2014).
+She is the author of six books, including an instructional book with an accompanying video, Chart Topping Drum Fills (2014).

 Richardson plays music and teaches drum lessons in San Francisco.